Friday, 16 January 2026

 And one day,

-something will grow
+something would grow

 without being asked.